conan-io/docs/creating_packages/getting_started.rst

                  env_build.make()

-  These ``os_build`` and ``arch_build`` settings can be different from ``os`` and ``arch`` that represent the machine where the built software will run.
+  These ``os_build`` and ``arch_build`` settings can be different from ``os`` and ``arch`` that represent the machine where the built artifact will run.
   Learn more in the :ref:`Cross building <cross_building>` section.

 - This package recipe is also able to create different binary packages for static and shared